ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 57:29 _Daniel:_
 [[start:3449280][end:3449740]] Awesome.
-[[start:3449810][end:3452620]] Time must have a stop huxley.
+[[start:3449810][end:3452620]] Time must "have a stop", Huxley.
-[[start:3453040][end:3466604]] And I'll ask one last question from the appropriately monikered question quanderer all communication is abductive is a sentiment that I've been using to develop some arguments.
+[[start:3453040][end:3466604]] And I'll ask one last question from the appropriately "monikered question quanderer"--all communication is abductive is a sentiment that I've been using to develop some arguments.

 57:46 [[start:3466652][end:3468210]] Does that scan for you?
 [[start:3469560][end:3474260]] How do we connect what we're discussing here with quantum to abductive logic?